The Green Papers

 Pledged District 1ClintonHon.
 Myrth YorkProvidence, RI

 Pledged District 2ClintonHon.
-David CaprioNarragansett, RI
+David A. CaprioNarragansett, RI

 Pledged District 2ClintonPatricia FlanaganEast Greenwich, RI